 2. Basic Knowledge of the Exposure Triangle

-After completing the first requirement of having a DSLR, the next would be to know a little bit about the exposure triangle.
+After completing the first requirement of having a DSLR, the next would be to know about the exposure triangle.

 Any hands-on experience would be Awesome.
-But, somehow, if you are not aware, I would recommend you must hold a little bit of basic knowledge about the exposure triangle.
+But, somehow, if you are not aware, I recommend you hold some basic knowledge about the exposure triangle.
 You can self-learn the basics of landscape photography or even photography.

-I hope that you will be going to take a read before jumping onto the next step.
+I hope that you will be going to take a read before jumping on the next step.

 3. A Neutral Density Filter (ND Filter)

-We had started from the basic requirements, we had jumped onto a little advanced process.
+We had started from the basic requirements; we had jumped onto a little advanced process.
 But, no need to worry.
-I will be explaining what is an ND filter and What does it do?
+I will explain what an ND filter is and What it does?
 And how you can utilize it to your benefit in long exposure.

 What is an ND Filter?

 In simple words, An ND filter stops the outside light from hitting your camera sensor.
-The stoppage of light depends upon the type of ND filter that you will be using.
+The stoppage of light depends upon the type of ND filter you will be using.
 They are identified as ND4, ND8, ND16, and so on.
-With an increase in ND number, the light entering the sensor would proportionally be decreasing.
+With an increase in ND number, the sensor’s light would decrease proportionally.

-This allows you to shot long exposure photographs even in bright daylight.
-It also depends upon the ND that you will be using.
+That allows you to shoot long exposure photographs even in bright daylight.
+But, of course, it also depends upon the ND you will be using.

 For e.x- I will be considering an ND8 for this example